5 Key Reasons Why Listening is Important in Language Learning

 In the real world, you can’t spend all your listening energy focusing on specific grammar while people speak.
 They’ll keep talking and you’ll be lost.

-It basically means that you learn a little about the spoken topic beforehand.
-Here are a few suggestions for implementing a top-down listening strategy for some common activities:
+To listen using top-down strategies, you need to learn a little about the spoken topic beforehand.
+Here are suggestions for implementing this type of strategy for some common activities:

 - If you’re going to see a movie or theater play in a foreign language, read the story first.